Ryguy10712/TeamBot/README.md

 A discord bot that helps with effective scheduling between teams

-Github formatting is annoying, please read this here:  https://github.com/Ryguy10712/TeamBot/blob/main/README.md?plain=1
+Github formatting is annoying, please read this here:  https://github.com/Ryguy10712/TeamBot/blob/main/README.md?plain=1 BE SURE TO CHECK OUT THE DEVELOPMENT BRANCH

 PLANNED FEATURES